 We will review all candidates based on the strength of their nomination and a desktop review of the business in question to ensure it meets the eligibility criteria.

-No, this is a listing not a ranking, and names will appear alphabetically.
+No, this is a listing not a ranking.

 The article will be based on information you have provided about you and your business, will be positive in nature and will be prepared by an experienced and well-respected journalist.
 After the interview, we will provide copy for fact checking only.
 With 50 articles to produce we don’t have sufficient time to make stylistic amends, but all candidates will be given 24 hours to advise on any factual inaccuracies.